Plactrix/TokoVoIP_v2/README.md

   A module such as `systemd`, `pm2` or `screen` can be used to run the ws-server application in the background

 ## Onesync Infinity
-Onesync infinity is supported with all TokoVoIP versions One thing to keep in mind, Teamspeak servers by default silence everyone when more than 100 users are in a channel
+Onesync infinity is supported with all TokoVoIP V2 versions One thing to keep in mind, Teamspeak servers by default silence everyone when more than 100 users are in a channel
 If your server has more then 100 slots, make sure your teamspeak server is configured properly:
 * Right click your teamspeak server
-* Press `Edit virtual server`
+* Press `Edit Virtual Server`
 * Press `more`
 * Open tab `Misc`
 * Change the value of `Min clients in channel before silence`